 NEW CAREER OPPORTUNITIES IN PITTSBURGH AND GLENSIDE

-PAHrtners Deaf Services is a dynamic team of behavioral health professionals serving Deaf and Hard of Hearing children and adults.
-Located outside of Philadelphia, Pennsylvania and in Pittsburgh, Pennsylvania, PAHrtners provides residential and out-patient services to Deaf and Hard of Hearing (HoH) children, adolescents and adults.
-Over 85% of our staff members are Deaf or Hard of Hearing!
+PAHrtners Deaf Services is a dynamic team of behavioral health professionals serving deaf and hard of hearing children and adults.
+Located outside of Philadelphia, Pennsylvania, and in Pittsburgh, Pennsylvania, PAHrtners provides residential and outpatient services to deaf and hard of hearing children, adolescents, and adults.
+Over 85% of our staff members are deaf or hard of hearing!

-As a result of our commitment to the Deaf/HoH community PAHrtners is rapidly growing and expanding.
-Whether you are a high school graduate, recent college graduate or professional with many years of experience in the field of human services, we have a career-building position waiting for you!
-E.O.E.
+PAHrtners is rapidly growing and expanding.
+Whether you are a high school graduate, recent college graduate, or a professional with many years of experience in the field of human services, we have a career-building position waiting for you!
+Equal Opportunity Employer

-PAHrtners is looking for dedicated, motivated, energetic individuals who are fluent in American Sign Language and knowledgeable in Deaf culture to fill the following positions:
+PAHrtners is looking for dedicated, motivated, and energetic individuals who are fluent in American Sign Language and knowledgeable about Deaf culture to fill the following positions:

 Send your letter of intent and resume to: